Willow Dawn Becker

 While working as a forensic science technician can certainly be a fulfilling career, there are those who are more interested in working in the field as a crime scene investigator.
 The pathway to a successful career as in CSI in New Mexico is similar to that of a forensic scientist, but not identical, as indicated in the common path below.

 Like forensic scientists, crime scene investigators will need to have a high school degree for most jobs.
 Taking as many math and science courses as possible – and excelling in them – is recommended for those high school students who want to pursue a career as a crime scene investigator.

 After high school, there are two common paths for crime scene investigators.
 Some choose to study towards an undergraduate degree in criminal justice or a related field, while others choose to enter law enforcement.
 Both of these paths can lead to eventual employment as a crime scene investigator.
-Choosing a law enforcement path means that prospective CSIs will have to complete a police academy training, which takes an average of 6 months.
+Choosing a law enforcement path means that prospective investigators will have to complete a police academy training, which takes an average of 6 months.
 Though it is rigorous, it is a shorter training time than an undergraduate degree, which takes on average 4 years to earn.

 Much of the training of a crime scene investigator comes from on the job experience, either through law enforcement work, internships or entry level positions.

 As with forensic scientists, there is no legal requirement for certification in crime scene investigation.
 However, CSI certification can help in obtaining jobs, particularly for those that are new to the career.
 Certification is available from organizations like the International Association for Identification (IAI), and the International Crime Scene Investigators Association (ICSIA).